 Give us a call or email us for an appointment at email@example.com.
 Our patient coordinators will collect your insurance information to assess your coverage and schedule an appointment that is convenient for you.

 When you arrive at one of our New Jersey locations, you will be greeted by one of our front desk team members.
 A brief intake form will be provided for you to complete and you can review our office forms.
 We also understand that sometimes the day can get hectic and it’s easy to fall behind schedule.
 No worries!
 We provide generous time allotments for each patient visit, so if you are running late, we just ask that you give us a courtesy call at (609) 257-2095 and we will do our best to keep you on schedule.

 Initial Patient Evaluation

 When you are ready to see a vein doctor, we are ready to help!
-After you check in for your appointment, our medical assistants will review your history, focusing on your vein concerns which may include spider veins, bulging varicose veins, pain, heaviness, bleeding, or itching from varicose veins.
+After you check in for your appointment, our medical assistants will review your history, focusing on your vein concerns which may include spider veins, bulging varicose veins, leg pain, heaviness, swelling, bleeding, or itching from varicose veins.
 We want to know as much about you as possible so we can provide the best comprehensive vein care.

-Dr. Brotman inspecting a patients leg.
+Dr. Brotman O’Neill inspecting a patient’s leg.

 Meeting the Doctor

-During your visit, you will also have the opportunity to speak with our billing team before any planned treatments.
+During your visit, you will also have the opportunity to speak with our billing team before any planned vein treatments.
 The goal is to provide complete transparency on insurance coverage and personal responsibilities.
-We are non par with BCBS empire, Aetna, GHI, Cigna, United Healthcare, Oxford, BCBS Horizon, Magnacare.
+We are non-par with BCBS empire, Aetna, GHI, Cigna, United Healthcare, Oxford, BCBS Horizon, Magnacare.
 Our expert team will work on your behalf to make sure insurance coverage is maximized for your entire care.
 Medically necessary procedures at the Princeton Vascular Center are well covered by PPO insurance plans.
 You can rest assured that there will be no surprise bills or hidden costs.